 The Sig Info pages give a detailed view of the status of the input (or generator output) signal.
 They are sub-divided into Video, Misc, and Ancillary (ANC) Status.
-The option (PHSXOSD) provides an ANC Inspector page.
-Where an SFP is present, an SFP Info page will be available.
-In the case of an HDMI output SFP, an EDID Info page will also be displayed, when the option (PHSXO-EDID) has been purchased.

 Video Status

 The Video Status menu shows the status of the selected video input and displays any errors found in the datastream.